 - Travel adapter for European sockets.

 Tip: Don’t forget to book tickets for top attractions like the Cathedral and Alcázar in advance to avoid long queues!
+Check out GetYourGuide for advance bookings.

 Day 1: Discover the Heart of Seville